There are a number of things that you can do to make your tram journey safer and more comfortable.

 - Please provide the driver with plenty of notice for your stop by using the stop cord or button.

-- When getting off the tram always watch your step and check for traffic.
+- When getting off the tram always watch your step.

 - Never walk out behind a tram to cross tram tracks as you may not see trams coming in the opposite direction.

 Tram safety initiatives